Frequently Asked Questions

 Who can be there for my consultation?

 In short, whoever you would like!
 We encourage spouses, partners, co-parents, family- whoever you feel most comfortable with and who is likely to be involved in helping you with infant feeding.

 Is Queen Lactation in any insurance networks?

-Unfortunately not at this time, thanks to some technicalities with most insurance companies (more info on that here).
-However we do provide a SuperBill for initial and follow up visits to submit to your insurance for reimbursement based on your own individual benefits.
+If you are not covered or do not wish to use your insurance benefits, you can visit our Book Now page, click the blue button and schedule from our wide range of lactation services, 7 days a week!
+Both in-person and virtual appointments available, whatever your preference.
+For visits not paid directly by insurance, we always provide a SuperBill that you can submit to your insurance for reimbursement based on your own individual benefits.
 We recommend you check with your insurance before your consultation to find out what your coverages are.
 If you have any difficulties, here is a link to a really helpful blog article and the National Women's Law Center Toolkit.

 In short, it is an inclusive verb referring to someone feeding a baby directly from their chest.
 Breastfeeding is a verb referring to people feeding a baby directly from their breast.
 "Bodyfeeding" is a more general term, but often refers to both "breastfeeding" and "chestfeeding".
 At Queen Lactation, we use inclusive language because we firmly believe our LGBTQIA+ families deserve to feel as heard, cared for and safe as our cis-het families, as well as for survivors, chestfeeding/bodyfeeding may feel less triggering when talking about a potentially trauma-related part of the body.
 If you would like to learn more about these terms, please check out the post of an amazing IBCLC who talks about this more in-depth.